-The rationale behind the technique is a portfolio of different types of investments that will on average yield optimal returns while moderating or offsetting the risk posed by any individual investment within the portfolio.
+The rationale behind the technique is that a portfolio of different types of investments that will on average yield optimal returns while moderating or offsetting the risk posed by any individual investment within the portfolio.

 Diversification should be implemented across two levels: between asset classes and within asset classes.
 This mix will deliver an outcome that will provide improved long-term performance for investment portfolios.